 - Identity and access management – Defining your user ID configurations, access, and password standards.
 Creating roles and policies to enforce access controls so users can only do what they need to and nothing more.

 - Security – This cuts across all layers of a landing zone so it cannot simply be treated as a standalone subject; but there are some additional items that need to be considered, such as compliance and data residency.
 Secure by design and control needs to be at the heart of everything that is done.
-Plan for a centralised security and logging approach, giving you a single pane of glass over multiple accounts or environments.
+Plan for a centralized security and logging approach, giving you a single pane of glass over multiple accounts or environments.

 - Networking – How you structure your networks, security groups, and connectivity requirements.
 Do you need elements such as web application firewalls in front of your infrastructure, is a cloud access security broker applicable to your use of the environment?